adriennemueller/adriennemueller.github.io/Sharing Protocols.md

 </aside>

 <aside>
-➖ **Cons:** Does not offer a DOI and looks slightly less professional than a pre-registration using a website like OSF.
+➖ **Cons:** Does not offer a DOI and looks slightly less professional than a pre-registration using a website like OSF.<br>
 </aside>